Boscoreale Treasure: Description

-Roman Gold Aurei
+Roman Aurei

 No formal study of the coins was made before they were dispersed into the market and, as is often the case, it is very possible that a list published in 1909 includes material from other finds.

 The most recent coin of the Boscoreale hoard dates to AD 79, the date of the eruption.
-The intense heat from Mount Vesuvius imbued all the gold coins with the beautiful red toning that we now see.
+The intense heat from Mount Vesuvius imbued all the gold coins (aurei) with the beautiful red toning that we now see.